wxliu07/wxliu07/README.md

 <br>

-My biggest passion is **to innovate in the area of "impossible" and help developers to be happier** at their daily work.
+My biggest passion is **to innovate in the area of "impossible" and help people to be happier** at their daily work.

 If you're happy, you enjoy your work and life more, don't you? :wink:
 <br>

-# ❤️ I Love to Share and Work
+## ❤️ I Love to Share and Work

 * :paintbrush:  I am currently studying at [**Hefei University of Technology**](https://www.hfut.edu.cn/), which is a great university.
 Recently, I have been preparing to pursue a master's degree without taking the exam.
 My research interests are **distributed computing and computer architecture**.:book:
 * :rocket: I am currently writing some amateur course experiments and open source projects, and more interesting projects can be found on [**my GitHub repo**](https://github.com/wxliu07?tab=repositories). :muscle: